aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-export-options/export-to-pdf/_index.md

 Image image = Image.load(fileName);
 ```

-## Step 2: Configure PDF Options
+## Step 2: configure PDF options

 Set up the PDF export options, including vector rasterization options such as page height, width, and layouts.
-This is where you **customize pdf output** to match your requirements.
+This is where you **customize pdf output** to match your requirements and can also **increase PDF resolution** if needed.

 ```java
 PdfOptions pdfOptions = new PdfOptions();